Why depression is not recognized

 - Start to explore the reasons WHY you are stressed / depressed

-- Explore alternative ways of coping and learn practical life skills
+- Explore alternative ways of coping, and discuss and learn practical life skills

 - Offload your worries and anxieties in “a safe place”, where a professional person is objective and caring, and confidentiality is assured